telerik/fiddler-everywhere-docs/knowledge-base/create-unmatched-requests-passthrough-rule.md

         ```
     ![](../images/livetraffic/rb/unmatched-non-pass-except.png)

-    When active, the above rule will return 404 for all URLs except the ones that contain **example.com**.
+    When active, the above rule will return the manual response for all URLs except the ones that contain **example.com**.